oprypin/crystal-imgui/docs/drawing.md

 #### Functions

- The [`ImGui::ImDrawList`][] are owned by ImGuiContext!
+ The [`ImDrawList`][ImGui::ImDrawList] are owned by ImGuiContext!
  Helper to convert all buffers from indexed to non-indexed, in case you cannot render indexed.
 Note: this is slow and most likely a waste of resources.
 Always prefer indexed rendering!
- Helper to scale the ClipRect field of each [`ImGui::ImDrawCmd`][].
+ Helper to scale the ClipRect field of each [`ImDrawCmd`][ImGui::ImDrawCmd].
 Use if your final output buffer is at a different scale than Dear ImGui expects, or if there is a difference between your window resolution and framebuffer resolution.